 Normal warnings for this fandom apply.

-A door on the far wall slid open, so perfectly camouflaged that he had to take a moment to wonder if it was real at all, or if the mechanics of the dreamworld were at work here.
+A thin section of the far wall slid open, so perfectly camouflaged that he took a moment to wonder if it was real at all or if the mechanics of the dreamworld were still at work here.
 Kanato knew it was a dream because a room this warm and quaint had never existed in all of District 9 for as long as it was known as such.

 He looked up expectantly as a small child entered the room, stumbling inside while balanced on unsteady feet.
 A wide smile was on his smooth, pale face.
-Dark eyes were alight with mischief and in those dark depths Kanato could see two things: the absence of hardship, of the labor that characterized every citizen who walked under the Capitol's flag, and himself.
+Dark eyes were alight with mischief and innocent secrets and in those depths Kanato could see two things: the absence of hardship, of the labor that characterized every citizen who walked under the Capitol's flag, and himself.

 But he didn't need to look the boy in the eyes to see his reflection.
 It was enough to fix his gaze on the boy himself and recognize that they were one in the same, practically mirror images of each other.
 If he moved one hand, might the other boy copy his movements?
 His reflection stood before him, a thin hand outstretched, urging him over to the center of the room to play.
-There were toys scattered over the floor: colorful cards, an unsolved puzzle, iridescent marbles.
-They were toys he had never played with in his life.
+Toys were scattered over the floor: colorful cards, an unsolved puzzle, iridescent marbles.
+They were toys he had never played with in his entire life.

 "Kana, what do you wanna play?"

 Kanato pointed with deliberate slowness at the marbles, as if afraid that his voice might chase the dream away, might shatter this warm and comforting room into countless shards.
 The little glistening balls of glass with their little bursts of colors swirling inside them transfixed him, drew him deeper and deeper in awe.